Namespace Standard · Draft for Comment

 Resolution Model

 The namespace becomes operational through resolution.
 A resolver takes an agent's intent, queries the namespace, applies trust and policy filters, and returns an invocable capability.
 In the Dillweed stack, the resolution layer is implemented by DillClaw, operating directly against the Dillweed Namespace.
-The full DillClaw protocol and API are specified at dillweed.com/dillclaw-spec.html.
+The resolution protocol, trust-scoring algorithm, and API contract are specified in full in the DillClaw Resolver Specification v0.1; this section describes the resolution model at the level needed to understand the namespace design.

 5.1 Resolution Flow